Telescope: Aperture, Focal length and Resolving power

 Telescope focal length

 The telescope focal length determines the magnification (visual in conjunction with an eyepiece) or the angle of view (when using a camera).
+An area of sky is projected onto the chip.
 The higher the focal length, the larger the objects appear.
 However, this also reduces the section that can be seen, which makes it more difficult to find objects and prevents the observation of large-area objects.

 With long focal lengths, aberrations are less significant because the light does not have to be refracted as much on the way from the telescope entrance to the focal point.